pmarks-net/exhale/README.md

 # exhale
-CO2 monitor with Z-wave fan control for Raspberry Pi

-My goal is to connect a CO2 sensor and Z-wave controller to a Raspberry Pi, and run the bathroom exhaust fan whenever CO2 levels are high.
-The device should operate with a read-only filesystem and no internet access.
+Ventilating your home keeps the air fresh, but too much ventilation wastes energy.

+This project controls a bathroom vent fan using a Z-wave smart switch, providing "just enough" ventilation to maintain a target CO₂ level.
+The code runs on a Raspberry Pi with no network access and a read-only filesystem.

 ## Hardware I'm using
-- Raspberry Pi 3 B+
-- CanaKit Premium Black Case hot glued to a MicroUSB power supply
-- HUSBZ-1 USB Z-wave controller or Z-Wave.Me RaZberry2
-- Adafruit SCD-30 CO2 sensor
 - UltraPro Z-Wave Plus toggle switch

-## How to install
-- TODO: Pin diagram
+- Raspberry Pi 3 B+ (TODO: experiment with "Le Potato" AML-S905X-CC)
+- Adafruit SCD-30 CO2 sensor + STEMMA QT with female sockets
+- Z-Wave.Me RaZberry2 (also tested with HUSBZ-1 USB Z-wave controller)
+- CanaKit Premium Black Case
+- CanaKit MicroUSB power supply

+## Software installation
 - Burn Raspberry Pi OS Lite to an SD card
 - Configure WiFi and/or SSH if desired
 - Install random stuff: